 Why a system?

-This is where our mixing template and mixing plan come into play: the first one will save us the time to set up the routing from scratch for every single track and the second one will give us a simple method that we can follow step by step each time for consistent results.
+This is where my mixing template and mixing plan come into play: the first one will save us the time to set up the routing from scratch for every single track and the second one will give us a simple method that we can follow step by step each time for consistent results.

 There’s now a few bold concepts that we need to introduce: